Gravity Forms Bookings

 Export Bookings to External Calendars

-GP Bookings ICS feeds for any service or resource are found under Customization, on the right-hand side.
+You can find GP Bookings ICS feeds for any service or resource under Customization, on the right-hand side.

-If you’re using Google Calendar, Apple Calendar, or Outlook, their respective buttons will open their calendars and prompt you to add the GP Bookings calendar.
-To add ICS feeds to other calendar apps, or to add it manually to either of those three, you can copy the Calendar Feed URL directly
+If you’re using Google Calendar, Apple Calendar, or Outlook, their respective buttons take you directly to the prompt to add the GP Bookings calendar to them.
+To add ICS feeds to other calendar apps, or to add it manually to either of those three, you can copy the Calendar Feed URL directly.

 Technical Details